GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Custom Form Case: Hero Limited

-Suppose the company Hero Limited sends out invoices.
-Although the forms are sent digitally, an employee at Hero Limited is still manually transferring the data in the forms to a database.
+Suppose you are an AI Engineer asked to automate the collection of invoice data for the company Hero Limited.
+Currently an employee at Hero Limited is still manually reading the data on each invoice and typing it into a database.
+You will use the Form Recognizer service to train and test custom form recognition models, first using training forms **without** labels, then using training forms **with** labels.

-We want to create a custom model that will recognize the data in our industry-specific forms and give an output of accurate key, value pairs in a JSON file, which can be used to automate the process.
-In order to create a custom model, we will upload a set of training documents to a container, create a Form Recognizer resource, train a model, and test the model.
+We can train a custom Form Recognizer model with labeled data or data without labels.
+We will first train a model using forms without labels and test it.
+Then we will train a model using forms with labels and test that model.

+Overview of steps:
+- Gather and upload training documents to an Azure Blob Container
+- Create a Form Recognizer resource, taking note of its keys and endpoint
+- Configure our environment
+- Run a program to train a model with or without labels
+- Run a program to test the model trained with or without labels

 ## Gather training data